DIY Pull-Out Shelves: The Ultimate Kitchen Upgrade!

 I used a laser level to line up exactly where I needed my top drawer to go.
 It’s important that both drawer slides are exactly level when you install them; otherwise, they won’t slide out properly.
 Then, I took a 2×4 piece of wood cut to the depth of my cabinet and used wood glue and multiple screws to mount it to the side of the cabinet.
 When mounting it, I ensured the wood piece was directly under my laser-level line.
 Then, I repeated the same steps on the other side of the cabinet.

-using laser level to place 2x4 board inside kitchen cabinet
+Using a laser level to align a 2x4 bump-out board inside a kitchen cabinet

 Next, I installed the drawer slides for the top drawer in the cabinet.
 To install them, I took one slide and lined the top end up with the top of the bump-out board and the laser level line.
 I then extended the slide entirely out and drilled the screws into the slots within the slide.